Bruise Management After BOTOX®

-While bruising after receiving a Botox treatment is rare, it can happen to some.
-Even the best physicians can cause a patient to bruise after administering Botox.
-When it does occur, often times the needle can knick a blood vessel, allowing blood to leak below the surface of the skin causing the surface to appear reddish and/or purple.
+Bruising after receiving a BOTOX treatment is rare, but it can happen to some.
+Even the best physicians can cause a patient to bruise after administering BOTOX.
+It often occurs when the needle knicks a blood vessel, allowing blood to leak below the skin’s surface and causing the surface to appear reddish and/or purple.

-We also encourage taking vitamin C, and eating foods high in bioflavonoids to strengthen blood vessels.
+We also encourage taking vitamin C and eating foods high in bioflavonoids to strengthen blood vessels.
 Such foods include citrus fruits, red bell peppers, broccoli, and green teas.